dbt-labs/corp/handbook/benefits.md

 Employee discounts are available through [LifeMart](https://lm.lifemart.com/group/lifemart/home).

-*Login using the same email you use to login to ADP.
-(Currently, this should be your FA email)*
+*Login using the same dbt Labs email you use to login to ADP.*

 You can find savings on things like: